 The 1996 Young Paralympian of the Year suffered a devastating blow at her fourth Paralympic Games in Beijing.
 In the 5000m event, six wheelchair racers were involved in a “smash up derby” less than 500m from the finish line.
 She placed 6th in the re-race, but appealed the treatment of Canadian athlete, Diane Roy, whose gold medal was revoked after crossing for 2nd.

 Despite this controversy, Christie managed to nab silver at the Games in the 4x100m relay, which she lists as one of her greatest sporting moments, alongside placing 3rd in the New York City Marathon that same year.

-A car accident in 1990 left Christie a paraplegic, but she refused to allow the accident get in the way of her life.
-Christie’s passion and continued hard work has paid off with several commendable results.
-After giving birth to a baby boy in February 2011, Christie returned in stellar shape.
-Already back in competitive action by April 2011, she won three bronze medals at the 2011 National Titles before registering impressive performances in the USA – she claimed a silver medal at the Chicago Marathon and placed fourth in the New York marathon.
+After giving birth to a baby boy in February 2011, Christie returned just two months later in stellar form.
+She won three bronze medals at the National Titles before registering impressive performances in the USA, placing 2nd in the Chicago Marathon and 4th in the New York City Marathon.

 At the 2012 Games in London, Christie won her first individual medal.
 She says that her years of training and experience culminated in that moment, and that it will remain a career highlight for years to come.

 The former Australian record holder competed in four events at the 2016 Paralympic Games and medalled in one.
 Christie, Angie Ballard, Madison de Rozario and Jemima Moore placed 3rd in the 4x400m relay but were disqualified, before successfully appealing the decision and being reinstated to 2nd.

 Although Christie trains several hours a day, she manages to find time to teach at a primary school and is also a budding property developer.